silvanatrabalon/learning/public/guides/javascript-en.md

 window.addEventListener('resize', debouncedResize);
 ```

-**Description:** Search inputs, form validation, window resize handlers, API calls triggered by user input.
 ## Throttle
 **Description:** *Throttle* limits how often a function can run during a set period of time.
+Use cases: Scroll events, mouse movement tracking, button click prevention, animation frame updates, API calls that should execute at regular intervals.

 **Example:**
 ```javascript